rlmoser99/ruby_rspec_TOP/contents.md

 Use 'gets methods' as parameters in another method that is tested\
 output matcher

-## Example using modules instead of classes for Duck-Typing

 ## TDD with doubles
 Show basic example of using doubles